parmentelat/jupyterlab-examples/notebooks/2-07-nbautoeval-nb.md

 ## nbautoeval

-here is a first, static, test; there is another way to do this in the jlite section
+here is a first, static, test; there is also another, [better way with a dynamic interface thanks to jupyterlite](label-nbautoeval-dynamic)

 ```{code-cell} ipython3
 from exo_pgcd import exo_pgcd